Skip to content

 • Proof of language proficiency for the desired course of study.
 The German embassy or consulate in your country of residence will tell you in what form you can submit the language certificate.

 • Proof that your livelihood is secured during your entire stay, as you are not allowed to work during this time according to the current law.
 Such proof can be provided by opening a blocked bank account with at least 1,027 per month (as of 2023) or by submitting a declaration of commitment for a national visa.
-Please note: Although you must be able to earn a living, from March 1, 2024, the new law (Section 17 (3) Residence Act) allows you to work up to 20 hours a week.
+Please note: Although you must be able to earn a living, since March 1, 2024, the new law (Section 17 (3) Residence Act) allows you to work up to 20 hours a week.
 This will significantly reduce the amount of living expenses: BAFÖG (€421 or €452 (section 13 BAFÖG) + 10% (section 2 (3) sentence 6 in conjunction with sentence 5 Residence Act).

 After entering the country, you must report to the local Immigration Office at your new place of residence within three months and apply for a residence permit there.
-To do so, you must submit the documents mentioned above and, in principle, a police registration document and a rental agreement.
+To do so, you must submit the documents mentioned above and, in principle, a registration document (“Meldebescheinigung”) and a rental agreement.
 The authorities will check your documents and then decide whether you can get a residence permit.

 During this time, you can look for a suitable training position or a spot in a university programme.
 As soon as you have found a suitable training or university spot, you must apply for a residence permit for the purpose of vocational training or university education.
 You can do so at the local Immigration Office.
 You can only begin your vocational training or university programme with such residence permits.
 However, you can also change the purpose of your residence if you find a suitable qualified job (§18a, §18b Residence Act) or vocational training (§16a Residence Act).